UB-CSE587/homework_1/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/UB-CSE587/homework_1/main/residuals_distribution.png" alt="distribution" width="800"/>
 </p>
-If you use a method such as IQR to detect outliers, you may encounter many false positives in the right mode.
-This is due to a key limitation of the IQR method when extreme outliers are present.
+If you use a method like IQR to detect outliers, you may encounter many false positives in the right mode.
+This stems from a key limitation of the IQR method when extreme outliers are present.
 Since the IQR threshold is based on quartiles, it struggles to handle extreme values effectively.
-For instance, with one extreme outlier having a residual value of 1,000,000 while the rest follow a standard Gaussian distribution, the quartiles fail to account for that extreme outlier, as they primarily reflect the central distribution.
-It’s important to understand the limitations of the methods you use and ensure that their assumptions are valid for your specific problem.
+For example, if one extreme outlier has a residual value of 1,000,000 while the rest follow a standard Gaussian distribution, the quartiles will fail to capture the uniqueness of that extreme outlier.

 The accuracy is evaluated using the following formula: